sozialinfo/Kubernetes-Build/index.md

-# Kubernetes Build
+---
+layout: home

+hero:
+  name: "Kubernetes Build"
-The Mint System collection of Helm Charts.
+  tagline: The Mint System collection of Helm Charts.
+---

 * ☸️ **Kubernetes**: Deploy Odoo and Postgres to a local Kubernetes cluster.